Buying a house or flat together – our specialist property solicitors

 1. Joint Tenants

 This arrangement may not suit relationships in which one tenant makes a significantly larger contribution that the other – or if a tenant wishes to leave their share of the property so someone other than their co-owner upon death.
+And when married couples buy a property together they typically do so as joint tenants so that upon death of one partner, full ownership of the property passes automatically to the surviving spouse.

 2. Tenants in Common